SilasReinagel/silasreinagel.github.io/_posts/2021-05-13-microtasking-for-hyper-productivity-and-happiness.md

 Microtasking is a way of a working that supercharges your entire creative process.
 It not only helps your individual creative process, but makes working as a team much more fluid, transparent, and effortless.

-Microtasking is the opposite of the convential large-story based workflow.
+Microtasking is the opposite of the conventional large-story based workflow.
 It is one of the very best practical ways to arrive at a healthy [high-flow software development process](https://www.silasreinagel.com/blog/2020/06/26/software-development-principle-of-flow/).

 ---